SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance

 \textit{RDMA setup phase.} During this phase, the application thread initializes RDMA QPs using control verbs and captures these verbs along with their attributes.
 Simultaneously, the background thread executes the captured verbs to set up backup RDMA resources. (\S \ref{sec:setupphase})

-\textit{Data exchange phase.} Once the RDMA connection is established, the application thread performs RDMA transfers using data verbs as usual, while the background thread blocks and waits for CQ events on backup QPs. (\S \ref{sec:defaultstate})
+\textit{Data exchange phase.} Once the RDMA connection is established, the application thread performs RDMA transfers using data verbs as usual, while the background thread waits for CQ events on backup QPs. (\S \ref{sec:defaultstate})

-When a failure is detected on the sender~\footnote{In RC mode, the sender ensures data delivery to the receiver RNIC, and network failures manifest as error send work completions.}, the sender first notifies the receiver to prepare RECV WQEs on the backup RNIC.
-Upon receiving the notification, the receiver copies outstanding RECV WQEs to the backup RNIC.
-The sender then copies the outstanding SEND WQEs to the backup RNIC and rings the doorbell. (\S \ref{sec:faulttolerance})
+When a failure is detected on the sender\footnote{In RC mode, the sender ensures data delivery to receiver, and network failures manifest as error send WCs.}, the sender and receiver initiate a 2-way handshake to synchronize and fallback traffic to backup RNIC. (\S \ref{sec:faulttolerance})

-While traffic is using backup RNICs, SHIFTLib periodically posts probe WRs to the default RNIC to assess its recovery status.
-Once the default RNIC is recovered, SHIFTLib switches the traffic back using a process similar to the fallback mechanism. (\S \ref{sec:recovery})
+While traffic uses backup RNICs, SHIFTLib periodically posts probe WRs to the default RNIC to assess its recovery status.
+Once the default RNIC has recovered, SHIFTLib switches the traffic back with the WR execution fence as described above. (\S \ref{sec:recovery})